mozilla/valence/README.md

 Debugging Chrome on Desktop
 -----------------

-Open the developer toolbar and execute the `chrome` command, or if you have Chrome waiting on port 9222, click.
-If all is well,

-3. Use the button to connect to a suitable debug target on port 9222, .
+Use the button to connect to a suitable debug target on port 9222, .
-* "jpm run -v"
+`jpm run -v"`
-  - use the -b option to point it at a recent Firefox Nightly if necessary.
+_Note_: use the -b option to point it at a recent Firefox Nightly if necessary.

-* Press the little button that was added to your toolbar.
+Open the developer toolbar and execute the `chrome` command, or if you have Chrome waiting on port 9222, click dat buttun.

 If you click on the toolbar button and nothing happens, you either don't have have something running on port 9222, or your canary isn't new enough[1]